ParkSJ-91/LLM_module/README.md

 **Important**: The script references a function load_data() which is not implemented.
 You must replace or define this function with your own data loading pipeline, returning batches of input tensors.

+## Add VAE in transformer
+Optimus is adapted from **Li, Chunyuan, et al. "Optimus: Organizing sentences via pre-trained modeling of a latent space." arXiv preprint arXiv:2004.04092 (2020)**.
+It uses,
+1. **Variational autoencoder**\
+   It uses VAE between encoder and decoder.
+The decoder takes the compressed information of input from encoder and VAE and predict next token.
+2. **Cyclic annealing**\
+   It uses cyclic annealing method to mitigate KL vanishing problem.
+   It is adapted from **Fu, Hao, et al. "Cyclical annealing schedule: A simple approach to mitigating kl vanishing." arXiv preprint arXiv:1903.10145 (2019)**.

 ## Data Loading
 Since data sources vary widely between projects, **this repository does not include a built-in data pipeline**.
 To integrate your data:

 1. Tokenize your data (e.g., with Hugging Face Tokenizers).
 2. Convert text into token IDs and arrange into tensors of shape (batch_size, seq_len).
-3. Feed them to the model in BERT style (with segment labels) or GPT style (causal).
+3. Feed them to the model in BERT style (with segment labels) or GPT style (causal) or Optimus style (Encoder + VAE + Decoder).

-You can adapt the placeholder in LLM_sample_run.py or create your own.
+You can adapt the placeholder in LLM_sample_run.py/Optimus_sample_run.py or create your own.

 ## Example command
 Once you have your data loader implemented, you could run (for example):